A Roadmap for Building a More Effective, Resilient, and Customer-Centered SNAP Program

 Brief 4: Payment Error Rates: Understanding What They Are and How to Support SNAP Agencies in Reducing Them

-As mentioned, additional policy briefs and blog posts will follow throughout the year.
+As mentioned, additional policy briefs and blog posts will follow.

 To be among the first to know, sign up here to receive email updates or check back soon!